hathora/hathora-godot-plugin/README.md

 > [!TIP]
 > For instructions on how to set up your export preset, see [Godot's tutorial on exporting for dedicated servers](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_dedicated_servers.html)

-Once you have created an export preset, go back to the plugin, refresh the export presets list and select your newly created preset.
+Open Godot's Export menu and create a new preset.
+Once you have created an export preset, go back to the plugin, refresh the export presets list, and select your newly created preset.

 ### 4. Generate a server build
 Press **"Generate Server Build"**
+> [!TIP]
-> [!TIP] This step will automatically generate a Dockerfile for you, which should work out of the box.
+> This step will automatically generate a Dockerfile for you, which should work out of the box.
 You can extend this Dockerfile as needed in the future.
 For more on Dockerfiles, check out [these docs](https://hathora.dev/docs/guides/create-dockerfile).

 To confirm that the build was generated successfully, you can check out the "**Generate Server Build logs**" output in the plugin.